zwxandy/resnet-pytorch-cifar-reproduction/README.md

-# Reproduce ResNet-20/32/44/56/110/1202 on CIFAR-10 in PyTorch (Top-1 Accuracy = 92.45%~92.61%)
+# Reproduce ResNet on CIFAR-10 in PyTorch (Top-1 Accuracy = 92.45%~92.61%)

 As we know, the official ResNet code (including timm lib) only provides models for ImageNet dataset with 4 stages.
 However, in the original ResNet paper (experiments part), **only 3 stages are needed for CIFAR-10 dataset (e.g., # blocks=[5, 5, 5] in ResNet-32)**.
-If we directly run 4-stage ResNet on CIFAR-10, we unfortunately get ~88% top-1 accuracy (but 92.49% in ResNet paper).
+For example, if we directly run 4-stage ResNet-32 on CIFAR-10, we unfortunately get ~88% top-1 accuracy (but 92.49% in the original ResNet paper).

-So, this project reproduces ResNet32 on CIFAR-10 with timm lib.
+So, this project reproduces ResNet models (20/32/44/56/110/1202-layer) on CIFAR-10 with timm lib.

 # How to run